weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios.rst

 - **Pairing function**: Primary and secondary masses for each system are drawn from the distribution and paired via a law depending on the mass ratio, favoring realistic binary formation.
 - **Spin distribution**: Spin magnitudes are drawn uniformly, and their directions are assumed isotropic.
-    Ranges differ depending on the mass of the objects (see paper for details).
+    Ranges differ depending on the mass of the objects (see :footcite:`2016A&A...594A..13P` for details).

 PDB Mass Distribution
 =====================